Trump's latest shot at the press corps: 'Take away credentials?'

 "Some may excuse the president's inflammatory rhetoric about the media, but just because the president does not like news coverage does not make it fake," the association's president, Margaret Talev, said.
 "A free press must be able to report on the good, the bad, the momentous and the mundane, without fear or favor.
 And a president preventing a free and independent press from covering the workings of our republic would be an unconscionable assault on the First Amendment."

 The White House has historically been permissive about press passes, erring on the side of greater access, even for obscure, partisan or fringe outlets.
 There are no indications that Trump is actually taking steps to change that.

-But Wednesday's tweet showed his continued hostility toward the journalists who cover him.
+But Wednesday's comment showed his continued hostility toward the journalists who cover him.

 "These authoritarian impulses of yours are anti-American," former Office of Government Ethics director Walter Shaub, now a CNN contributor, tweeted in response.

-Trump linked the "credentials" question to a complaint that network news coverage of his presidency is "negative (Fake)."
+Trump, apparently in venting mode, linked the "credentials" question to a complaint that network news coverage of his presidency is "negative (Fake)."

 "He has a lack of understanding of how news coverage actually works, and unfortunately so do a lot of his supporters," Maggie Haberman of The New York Times tweeted.